brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

 - modify structure
 - reinterpret structure

-It reveals existing projection at the highest available structural resolution.
+It reveals existing projection at maximum structural resolution.

 ---

-## Reading & Usage Rules
+## READING RULES

-All usage at SSS level must remain constitutionally pure.
+All reading at SSS level must remain constitutionally pure.

-### Mandatory Rules
+### Mandatory rules

 - all documents are self-contained
 - all documents are axis-local